 Notice of the time and place for the holding of a meeting of the board shall be given in the manner provided in Section 8.01 of this by-law to every director of the

 Corporation not less than 5 days before the time when the meeting is to be held.
-The Chairperson, however, may convene a meeting of the board is she or she considers that a matter is of such urgency as to require such a meeting and notify every director of the Corporation with a minimum of 24 hours notice.
+The chair, however, may convene a meeting of the board if he or she considers that a matter is of such urgency as to require such a meeting and notify every director of the Corporation with a minimum of 24 hours notice.
 Notice of a meeting shall not be necessary if all of the directors are present, and none objects to the holding of the meeting, or if those absent have waived notice of or have otherwise signified their consent to the holding of such meeting.
 Notice of an adjourned meeting is not required if the time and place of the adjourned meeting is announced at the original meeting.
 Unless the by-law otherwise provides, no notice of meeting need specify the purpose or the business to be transacted at the meeting except that a notice of meeting of directors shall specify any matter referred to in subsection 138(2) (Limits on Authority) of the Act that is to be dealt with at the meeting.

 Regular Meetings